electric-cloud/EC-WebSphere/help/procedures/StopDeploymentManager/postface.md

 ### Stop Deployment Manager

-To Stop Deployment Manager in Flow interface, do these steps:
+To Stop Deployment Manager in CloudBees CD interface, do these steps:

  * Create Pipeline.
  * Create task.